-Working with men to expand access to safe abortion
+Working with men to expand abortion access

 Traditional male and female gender roles often deny women the power to make their own reproductive health decisions.
-While Ipas works to educate women about their reproductive rights and to ensure health services are available, these efforts alone do not guarantee a woman can access contraception or a safe abortion when needed.
+While Ipas works to educate women about their reproductive rights and to ensure health services are available, these efforts alone do not guarantee a woman can access contraception or an abortion when needed.
 Deeper social change is necessary to create an environment in which women and girls have the agency and support to take control of their reproductive lives.
 That’s why Ipas also works to educate men on the importance of gender equity and the crucial role they can play as partners, family members, community leaders and professionals.

 Making change through traditionally male-dominated spheres